-Pilonidal SinusA pilonidal sinus (PNS) is a small cyst or abscess that occurs in the cleft at the top of the buttocks.
-It can cause severe pain and often be...
+Pilonidal SinusA pilonidal sinus is a small cyst or abscess that occurs in the cleft at the top of the buttocks and is common in young adults.

 - Auto Immune Conditions